 History buffs will love exploring the American and English Camps to learn the back story on The Pig War.
 (Never heard of it?
 See #3 below.)

-And then, for everybody else, there are picturesque lavender fields, tasty bakeries, a lively island foodie scene, and cute indy boutiques with dazzling colorful flower baskets.
+And then, for everybody else, there are picturesque lavender fields, tasty bakeries, a lively island foodie scene, and cute indie boutiques with dazzling colorful flower baskets.

 How to Catch the Ferry

 Most visitors catch the ferry from Anacortes, Washington although it’s also possible to ferry from Port Angeles up to Victoria, Canada and then over to the San Juan Islands.